zkoevaari/rust-joe-syntax/README.md

 ## New features ##

-(TODO: compared to what?)
+(TODO: recheck, also: compared to what?)
 - Number literals:
     - Improved underscore and decimal point parsing
     - Improved float exponents
 - Characters and strings:
     - Rules for marking invalid escapes
-    - C-string support
+    - C-string and raw c-string support
+    - Slightly improved raw string termination
 - Support for Literal suffixes: marks suspicious tokens that are valid, but only when processed by a macro